-Phil’s wife, work and time obsessed Joy (Smith) and their kids, Willow (Madelyn Cline) and Ryan (Vitaly Andrew LeBeau) will be travelling with him.
-Loraine’s daughter Angie (Clare Carey) also on hand to help with the packing.
+Phil’s wife, work and time-obsessed Joy (Smith) and their kids, Willow (Madelyn Cline) and Ryan (Vitaly Andrew LeBeau) will be travelling with him.
+Loraine’s daughter Angie (Clare Carey) is also on hand to help with the packing.
 Loraine is a widow, with her pastor husband dying two years previously.
 She is still living in the family home and is surrounded by her memories, friends and her church.
-She’s apprehensive about this move but finding comfort in her religion and family.
+She’s apprehensive about this move but finds comfort in her religion and family.

 Her son’s family arrive by plane on Friday, and Loraine spends some time with her grandchildren talking boys with Willow and random boy stuff with Ryan.
 However, the next morning, Joy finds Loraine’s plane ticket as they have breakfast, but it turns out that the flight was for the previous Saturday.
 It appears that Loraine has missed her flight.